Jackie Ferrara

-Biography
+Early life and career

-Ferrara studied at Michigan State University for six months in 1950, but otherwise had little formal arts education.
+Ferrara was born in Detroit, Michigan, on November 17, 1929, to Herman Hirshhorn and Diana (Ufberg) Hirschhorn.
+She took art classes at the Detroit Institute of Arts, but said she didn't "have that drawing gift at all."
+She studied at Michigan State University for six months in 1950, but otherwise had little formal arts education.
 She moved to New York City in 1952 and became involved in the city's burgeoning art scene.
-She worked temporarily for the Henry Street Playhouse, and there became involved with theatre and dance.
+She worked temporarily for the Henry Street Playhouse, and there became involved with theater and dance.
 During the 1960s, Ferrara was involved with performances and happenings at the Judson Memorial Church.
 She performed in two of Claes Oldenburg's happenings.
-In 1973, she worked on the scenic design for Tom Eyen's White Whore and the Bit Player, which was directed by Manuel Martin, Jr. as a bilingual production (Spanish and English) at La MaMa Experimental Theatre Club.
+In 1973, she worked on the scenic design for Tom Eyen's White Whore and the Bit Player, which was directed by Manuel Martín Jr. as a bilingual production (Spanish and English) at La MaMa Experimental Theatre Club.
 The production featured performances by Candy Darling (in the English-language version) and Magaly Alabau (in the Spanish-language version).

 During this time she began sculpting, initially "having affinities with Minimalist sculpture" then developing her own style by the 1970s.
 Between the late 1950s and early 1970s, Ferrara's sculptures "included wax figures in groups, constructed boxes with macabre contents, and hanging pieces, such as tail-like objects of jute and canvas panels covered with cotton batting and hung in rows."
 Ferrara had solo exhibitions in New York in 1973 and 1974, and established her major sculptural direction:

-The show of 1973 presented mainly layered, simplified sculptures – cubic or resembling stairs, obelisks or pyramids.
+The show of 1973 presented mainly layered, simplified sculptures—cubic or resembling stairs, obelisks or pyramids.
 The scale ranged from 0.6 to nearly 2.7 metres in height; the modular units of the works were made of wood or cardboard and covered with cotton batting.
 In the subsequent show Ferrara used only bare wood (nailed or glued) and thereby achieved greater clarity over all, technical precision and a stronger sense of mathematical order with her unitary sequences.
-The works were "pyramids" of various types, with stepped walls, truncated tops and sometimes curved sides, as in B Pyramid (1974; Sol LeWitt Collection, on loan to Wadsworth Atheneum, Hartford, CT).
+The works were "pyramids" of various types, with stepped walls, truncated tops and sometimes curved sides, as in B Pyramid (1974; Sol LeWitt Collection, on loan to Wadsworth Atheneum, Hartford, Connecticut).
 Although they evoke ancient pyramids, Ferrara conceived of her sculptures as abstractions and not as models of architectural structures.